Virgil Abloh’s best work: 6 projects that show his prolific mind and artistic soul

 Post-Pandemic Fashion

 Last year, I reached out to Abloh to ask him for a sketch about how he imagined fashion after the pandemic.
 Despite his hectic schedule and his illness, he was kind enough to create one.
 The image he sent had nothing at all to do with the pandemic.
 Instead, it featured two figures wearing shirts that said, “Today was a good day to arrest Breonna Taylor’s murderers.”
-His hope was that the Black Lives Matter protests would continue to shape the fashion industry, inspiring people to using clothing to communicate their hopes for the world.
+His hope was that the Black Lives Matter protests would continue to shape the fashion industry, inspiring people to use clothing to communicate their hopes for the world.

 Light in the darkness